South Africa Ravaged by Devastating Storm: Floods, Mudslides, and Chaos

 Affected areas.

 Towns like Bredasdorp, Hermanus, Struisbaai, and De Doorns have witnessed torrential downpours, turning streets into flowing rivers.
-In Bredasdorp alone, over 150 millimeters of fell in a single night, isolating the town from the outside world.
+In Bredasdorp alone, over 150 millimeters of rain fell in a single night, isolating the town from the outside world.

 At Botrivier, the river breached its banks, rendering the highway entirely impassable.
 Numerous roads across the province are still unsafe and submerged in floodwaters.

 Meanwhile, residents in Sir Lowry's Pass Village near Somerset West in Cape Town have been left heartbroken by the devastation caused by an intense cold front.
-The area has seen heavy and gale-force winds, resulting in flooding and damage to structures.
+The area has seen heavy rainfall and gale-force winds, resulting in flooding and damage to structures.

-The impact of this event has been extensive, displacing hundreds of people due to the heavy and damaging winds.
+The impact of this extreme weather event has been extensive, displacing hundreds of people due to the heavy rain and damaging winds.
 Tragically, two individuals are missing after their vehicle was swept away by flooding.
 To ensure their safety, a number of residents have left their homes and relocated to community halls.

 Electricity woes.